Healthy Cereal Guide

 Suzanne Weaver-Goss

-When I had my children in the 1980’s, I had just rejected eating any sugar (the Sugar Blues book was popular back then) so I switched breakfast cereal to healthy porridge.
-Rice, millet, oats, and other whole grains were cooked into a hot whole grain breakfast with soy milk.
+When I had my children in the 1980’s, I had just rejected eating any sugar (Sugar Blues was popular back then).
+Like my own father, my kids grew up eating porridge.
+I’d cook rice, millet, oats, and other whole grains with soy milk adding a little honey or maple syrup for sweetness.

-My son would visit his cousins and ask for something “cold and crunchy with cow’s milk.”
-There were a few cereal brands that didn’t have added sugar but they were hard to find–Erewhon’s Crispy Brown Rice, Oatios, and Kellogg’s Nutri Grain cereal were our three favorites, but the they all have since been discontinued.
-Today, sugar has crept back into cold cereals even the organic, “healthy” ones.
+There were a few cereal brands that didn’t have added sugar but they were hard to find–Erewhon’s Crispy Brown Rice, Oatios, and Kellogg’s Nutri Grain cereal were our three favorites, but the they all have since been discontinued!
+Today, sugar has crept back into cold cereals–even the organic, “healthy” ones.

 A Problem with “Healthy” Cereal: Extruded Grains